-How to add a Child Category
+How To Add A Child Category

 You will be able to click a category that you have already created or create a new category.

-After you have created a new category, click on the Parent Category dropdown box.
+After you have created a new category, click on the Parent Category drop-down box.

 Select the category you wish to be the Parent Category of the new category that you have created.

-Add Categories in Advance
+How To Add WordPress Categories in Advance

-The second way that you can add categories is by making a plan of how you would like your blog laid out.
+The second way you can add categories is by making a plan of how you would like your blog laid out.

 After you have decided what categories you would like to create, login to your WordPress dashboard.

-Hover over posts located on the left-hand sidebar.
+Hover over posts on the left-hand sidebar.

 Click on Categories